trinerye/language_analytics_2024/assignment_3/readme.md

 ## About

-This project uses word embeddings from the genism ``glove-wiki-gigaword-50`` model to search for a target word using query expansions in the ``Spotify Million Song Dataset``.
-Hence, the script searches both for the target word and the ten most similar words related to it.
+This project performs query expansion on a target word using word embeddings from the genism ``glove-wiki-gigaword-50`` to search for songs in the ``Spotify Million Song Dataset``.
+The script searches for both the target word and the ten most similar words related to it.
 You can choose the artist and the word you want to search for by adding them as an argparse argument.

 The ``src`` directory contains one script: